 Our posts are our own, and do not represent the views of our past/present employers.

-I was a statistics tutor at the University of Michigan (Ann Arbor).
-I completed my MPhil in Psychometrics at the University of Cambridge Psychometrics Centre, where I mined consumer data for targeted advertising, and programmed cognitive tests for job recruitment.
-Disney Research later roped me into their behavioral sciences team, where I examined psychological profiles of consumers.
+I completed my MPhil in Psychometrics at the University of Cambridge Psychometrics Centre, where I programmed cognitive tests for job recruitment.

 I am fluent in English and Mandarin Chinese, and can converse in Japanese – a skill gleaned from hours of watching too much anime.
 I was also a competitive archer representing Singapore in regional competitions.

-I am currently pursuing my MS in Statistics at Stanford University.
-Previously, I was at the University of Warwick and I was the top student for all 3 years of my MORSE degree.
-(MORSE: Mathematics, Operational Research, Statistics, and Economics).
+I completed my MS in Statistics at Stanford University, and was the top student for all 3 years of my MORSE degree at the University of Warwick (MORSE: Mathematics, Operational Research, Statistics, and Economics).

-I was also a research assistant with the Operational Research & Management Sciences Group at University of Warwick, and worked on bi-objective robust optimization with applications in networks subject to random failures.
+At University of Warwick, I was a research assistant with the Operational Research & Management Sciences Group working on bi-objective robust optimization with applications in networks subject to random failures.

 I am interested in data analytics, and I am constantly honing my skills through reading and practice.
 From 2015 to 2016, I participated in a series of 4 data-related competitions organized by the Ministry of Defence (Singapore), Monetary Authority of Singapore, Singtel, and ConneXionsAsia, developing machine learning models as well as privacy protection methods, eventually placing podium finishes (top 3) for all of them.

 I enjoy traveling and have visited over 20 countries by the age of 23.
 I hope to use my skills to enhance policy-making in the government and improve the lives of ordinary citizens.